 To understand why, we must first understand the business aspect of ransomware campaigns.
 It’s basically very similar to the kidnap-for-ransom business model.
-The kidnappers hold someone captive and then demand ransom payment to the family members.
+The kidnappers hold someone captive and then demand a ransom payment to the family members.
 In most cases, the relatives, fearing for the life of the captive, are compelled to pay.

 The same thing happens in a ransomware attack.
-Instead of individuals, ransomware attackers hold valuable files, systems, or even entire networks captive, and then demand ransom payment from the owners.
+Instead of individuals, ransomware attackers hold valuable files, systems, or even entire networks captive, and then demand a ransom payment from the owners.

 If the recovery of those files, systems, or networks happen to be urgently needed (as was the case in the NHS ransomware attack, which threatened patient safety), the business administrators are usually compelled to pay.
 From a cyber criminal’s business perspective, that means it promises a good ROI.